 Building ticket trigger condition statements

-Condition statements consist of conditions, field operators, and condition values.
-Available values vary depending on the condition selected.
+Condition statements consist of condition categories, field operators, and values.
+The available values vary by the category selected.
 Condition statements are essentially ‘if’ statements that return all tickets that meet the specified criteria.

-For condition statements such as Ticket: Status, Ticket: Group, and Ticket: Assignee, the trigger will fire whenever the condition is changed.
+For condition statements such as Ticket > Status, Ticket > Group, and Ticket > Assignee, the trigger fires whenever the condition is changed.
 Changed refers to any update made to the value, even if the value previously did not exist.
-For example the Ticket: Group trigger condition will fire even if a ticket is created and a group is assigned to it for the first time.
+For example the Ticket > Group trigger condition fires even if a ticket is created and a group is assigned to it for the first time.

 Condition | Description |